joshpoll/dijkstra_MVC/dijkstra_viz_V1/README.md

 todo: remove text highlighting from labels
 todo: consider splitting up interfaces into updater and updatee?
 Does this distinction even make sense?
 done: rename esLink and esNode to link and node. remove isLink and isNode
 todo: REALLY BAD. clicking on nodes seems to stop arrows from resizing on mouseover. the round trip is desyncing links somehow.
+Appears to be caused by improper mixing of link source and target types.
+Sometimes a string, sometimes a node.
+I'm not sure why.
+CAUSE: simulation should live at the UI level.
+The simulation mutates its nodes and links as it sees fit and this is the cause of the overwrite of the data.
+In truth, the External Model should not need to know about the simulation.
+That's Graph UI's job.
+If Graph UI handles it then it can mutate its own representation.
+This may come at a cost since it requires elements that move together to be grouped (probably) and so there is less freedom with overlaying, but this may be a good thing at least in the short term.
+A longer term solution might be to add _another_ IR just for handling force simulation, but that requires more work and I don't think the payoff will be worth it at the moment.
+I will revisit this later.